 How to Dispute a Job Title Change

-Companies can change titles at will, as long as there isn't an employment contract.
+Companies can change titles at will, as long as there isn't an employment contract in place.
 It would be rare to find a contracted title outside of a union setting.
-There really isn't a lot of public humiliation involved either, even it feels embarrassing.
+There isn't a lot of public humiliation involved either; even it feels embarrassing.

-Now, all that said, this is totally unacceptable behavior on the part of your HR head.
-The mistake was made on her end, and she should fix it there.
-That fix should not involve you reverting back to your old title.
+Now, all that said, this is unacceptable behavior on the part of your HR head.
+The mistake was made on their end, and they should fix it there.
+That fix should not involve you reverting to your old title.
 And now, here's a little secret: HR is not the boss.

-Oh, lots of people think HR has the final word on something like this.
+Sure, lots of people think HR has the final word on something like this.
 But, they don't.
 Management often concedes to HR.
 It's a nice excuse.
-“HR said no.” Say that and we all shuffle back to our desks, cursing the bad HR person.
-While in this case, your HR person is behaving badly, she can be overridden.
-Maybe not by your direct supervisor, but there is somebody who can overrule her.
+“HR said no.” Say that, and we all shuffle back to our desks, cursing the bad HR person.
+While in this case, your HR person is behaving badly, they can be overridden.
+Maybe not by your direct supervisor, but there is a chain of command, which means somebody can overrule them.
 If you want to dispute a job title change, you have a number of steps you can take.

 Accept the Title Mixup

 Even though we're trying to figure out a way to help you through this, winning is not the only possible outcome.
 So, first, if you can get to a place where you are okay with the job title change no matter what happens, you'll sleep easier.

 Talk to Your Boss

 If your boss wanted to promote you to a job with chief in the title, he should be able to.
 Your boss is not a first-level supervisor with three years of experience.
 You undoubtedly report to someone pretty senior.
 Go to your boss and say, “HR just told me that my title wasn't formally approved.
 Since I was introduced with the new title at the trade show last week, and PR has officially publicized my promotion, it will be pretty embarrassing for the company if they have to backpedal.
 What do we need to do to get this approved through proper channels as soon as possible?”